-- 15.5.4 The survival cell must also be subjected to five separate static load tests: - 1) On a vertical plane passing through the centre of the fuel tank. - 2) On a vertical plane passing through the rearmost point at which the outer end of the forward-most front wheel tether would make contact with the survival cell when swung about the inner attachment. - 3) From beneath the fuel tank. - 4) On each side of the cockpit opening. - 5) From beneath the cockpit floor.
+- 15.5.4 The survival cell must also be subjected to six separate static load tests: - 1) On a vertical plane passing through the centre of the fuel tank. - 2) On a vertical plane passing through the rearmost point at which the outer end of the forward-most front wheel tether would make contact with the survival cell when swung about the inner attachment. - 3) On a vertical plane 375mm forward of the rear edge of the cockpit entry template; - 4) From beneath the fuel tank. - 5) On each side of the cockpit opening. - 6) From beneath the cockpit floor.

-Details of the test procedures may be found in Article 18.2, 18.3, 18.4 and 18.5.
+Details of the test procedures may be found in Article 18.2.